builderscon/builderscon/HOWTO-Legal.md

 You SHOULD make it clear to your attendees the scope of such coverage.

-(Note: we need a document for prospective Beacon organizers to read, so that they agree that the main organizers/planners of Beacon cannot be held responsible for damages or lack of insurance coverage when an incident occurs)
+(Note: we need a document for prospective builderscon organizers to read, so that they agree that the main organizers/planners of builderscon cannot be held responsible for damages or lack of insurance coverage when an incident occurs)

 ## Permits